 Homespace SILP Unit #10 to be named The M&T Bank Townhome

 Last year, Homespace celebrated 25 years of serving at-risk children, youth and families in the foster care system.
 During this time we reflected on the many years of housing foster care youth in our Supervised Independent Living Program (SILP).
 Through reflection, it became obvious that these townhomes were in desperate need of repairs.
-After being called “home” to over 500 families, these units experienced an irreversible level of wear and tear which required complete renovation.
+After being called “home” to more than 500 families, these units experienced an irreversible level of wear and tear which required complete renovation.

 M&T Bank granted Homespace $25,000 in 2020 to fund the cost of a complete renovation for Unit #10 at the Homespace SILP.
 Renovations have been completed and Homespace is excited and eager to name this unit the M&T Bank Townhome.
 This funding allowed us to completely renovate the kitchen and bathroom, install extra-durable luxury vinyl flooring throughout the first floor, add new carpeting to bedrooms, update and replace the lighting, furnishings, and appliances throughout.